 In our post “Programmer vs developer: a recruiter’s guide to telling them apart,” we established that a developer is like a professional chef.
 They can cook to a high standard and take a creative approach to making new dishes.
 They start by understanding the taste of their target customers and then create dishes that suit those taste.
-A software developer essentially takes the same approach to creating high-quality software as the chef takes to creating mouth-watering dishes.
+A software developer’s job is essentially to take the same approach to create high-quality software as the chef takes to creating mouth-watering dishes.

 A developer usually starts the application development process by speaking to customers and figuring out what their software needs are.
 With these criteria in hand, they go on to design and develop the different components in the application that will need to work together.
 To get the job done, a big part of what they do is managing the project from start to finish, making sure that they stay in constant contact with key stakeholders.

 According to Bureau of Labor Statistics, a developer will often work closely with programmers who might actually execute on the design of the developer.
 But oftentimes, developers will use a variety of skills including good communication, project management, and domain-specific technical expertise.
 In fact, this last point is crucial to understanding the difference between a software developer and software engineer.
 As Felim O’Donnell, director of operations at Liberty IT says,